gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/order-return/import-returns-from-shopify.md

 ---
 description: >-
-  Discover how HotWax Commerce seamlessly imports returns from Shopify for online returns.
+  Learn how HotWax Commerce seamlessly imports returns from Shopify for online returns.
 ---